Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 SD-WAN Rule

-Our first step is the SD-WAN Route on the Device.
-We want to reroute the Traffic to the tunnel.
+Our first step is to change the SD-WAN Route on the Device.
+We want to reroute Traffic to the tunnel.

 The rule is quite simple.
 We’re using SD-WAN Routes to route everything into a Gateway Route:

-We’re working with a Wildcard; you can also create an Object like above.
+We’re working with a Wildcard; you can create an object like the one above.

 Firewall Rule

 On the other Firewall, we need to allow this Traffic to flow to WAN.
-In this example, we have a simple VPN to WAN Rule.
-You can/should adjust this to your needs.
+In this example, a simple VPN to WAN Rule.
+You can/must adjust this to your needs.
 You can also create the same objects.

 SD-WAN CLI Configs